esteakacrownie/gayer/README.md

 - Create your own playlists
 - Import and export your playlists to .M3U format
 - Search and download songs and albums directly from the internet, using yt-dlp
+- Allow downloading songs and playlists using direct url
 - Power saving / appearance toggle, if your machine struggles with pretty blurs and overly long queues :p
 - Automatically fetches album cover art using filename and parent directory name
 - Allow linking your Youtube account to download content that fails otherwise